|Imbalance Settlement (Electricity Balancing Market)|

 It typically aims at recovering the costs of balancing the system and include incentives for the market to reduce imbalances – e.g. with references to the wholesale market design – while transferring the financial risk of imbalances to BRPs.

-Also renewable energy sources are to be made financially responsible for their imbalances (ACER's Opinion No 07/2014 of 21 March 2014 on ENTSO-E Network Code on Electricity Balancing).
+Current dominant regulatory trend is that also renewable energy sources should be made financially responsible for their imbalances (see for example ACER's Opinion No 07/2014 of 21 March 2014 on ENTSO-E Network Code on Electricity Balancing).

 1. the sum of the trades of a BRP (buy and sell) to others should match the net energy infeed/withdrawal over the connections for which the BRP carries responsibility;